Dubai Is Excess In The Best & Worst Ways

 Aquariums.

-Designer stores.
+Designer boutiques.

 Ice rinks.